Shopify/superdb/readme.md

 4. Now for the **impressive** part.
 Move your mouse over the number `15` and see it highlight.
 Now click and drag left or right, and see the view's corner radius update **in real time**.
 Awesome, huh?

+5. If you want to display an image from the iOS app, use the `.image` command.
+In our example, you can type `.image self redView generateImage`; the `generateImage` method will create a screenshot of the redView and the `.image` command will transfer it to the Mac app.
+This command works with any kind of image, you can do something like: `.image UIImage imageNamed:'Default.png'`.

 Using
 -----